 Scroll down for our list of available courses

-Past and present Staff and Students of the Open University and all NHS Staff qualify for a 10% discount on all six, ten and sixteen week courses.
+Past and present Staff and Students of the Open University and all NHS Staff qualify for a 10% discount on all six, ten, twelve and sixteen week courses.
 Click here to apply for your discount code.

 All the courses take place in Zoom and numbers are limited so book quickly so you don’t miss out!
 Visit our feedback page to see what former students say.
 Don’t forget to add your name to our mailing list and we will send you details of new courses and seminars.